vacary/flowsinnetworks/network_viz/network_viz/docs/project/source/dev.rst

 Developers' Guide
 ===================

-[On queue]

 Introduction
 -------------

-...
-Description about the *databuilder* (in charge of the simulation, data sampling and layout stages) and *display* packages (in charge of the construction of the different VTK elements and contains the files for the visualization GUI).

-Files involved in the different stages:
+The structure of the software *network_viz* is established according a number of two 'packages' identified as the *databuilder* and the *display* package.
+The functions considered in each package can be consulted at the end of this section.

+The *databuilder* package contains all the methods required to generate the data to be displayed with the software GUI (manage of the simulation process, data sampling and layout stages).
+On the other hand, the *display* package contains all the necessary components for the visualization (using the VTK software system and the numpy package) and the software GUI (using the PyQT4 package).

+To find the methods considered in each of the stages commented in the previous section, you can access to the respective main code in the following files:

 - Simulation manager: databuilder/sim/sim.py

 - Data sampler: databuilder/sampler/gen.py

-- Set the network layout: databuilder/layouts/set.py
+- Functions to set the network layout: databuilder/layouts/set.py

 - To run a full project update: databuilder/build.py